Building Homes for Heroes® is a national non-profit, non-partisan 501(c)(3) organization founded in 2006.

-Since 2006, Building Homes for Heroes has been at the forefront of making a significant difference in the lives of the severely-wounded men and women of the military.
-We build homes from the ground up or modify existing homes to meet the needs of the brave men and women who have selflessly served our country.
-These mortgage-free homes not only help to remove the family’s financial burden, they help to restore the individual’s freedom, and enable the veteran to lead a more independent and productive civilian life.
+Since 2006, Building Homes for Heroes® has been at the forefront of making a significant difference in the lives of the severely wounded men and women of the military forces of the United States.
+We build homes from the ground up or modify existing homes to meet the needs of the brave men and women who selflessly served our country.
+These mortgage-free homes not only help to remove the family's financial burden, they help to restore the individual's freedom, and enable the veteran to lead a more independent and productive civilian life.

-Building Homes for Heroes operates with two compensated employees and hundreds of volunteers.
-Neither the president nor the board members are compensated.
-The organization strives to keep its overhead costs down and has been successful in achieving this goal.
-Building Homes for Heroes attained a program service percentage of 87% in 2010.
-This figure measures the percentage of Building Homes for Heroes’ expenditures that went directly toward program-related activities.
+A strong focus on organizational efficiency, while building upon a stellar, well-respected reputation, has been the key to Building Homes for Heroes® meeting its goals and objectives.
+We operated with just five employees in 2012, and neither the president nor our board members are compensated.
+We strive to keep overhead costs down and have been very successful in achieving this goal.
+With growing support from contractors, corporations, volunteers, and supporters, Building Homes for Heroes® attained a program service percentage of 93% in 2012.
+This figure measures the percentage of our expenditures that went directly toward program-related activities.

-Building Homes for Heroes encourages the wounded veterans we have assisted, or are currently assisting, to travel to our events and take part in other organizational endeavors.
-Because these men and women are service-oriented individuals, they are pleased to support other Afghanistan and Iraq war veterans who have been severely injured.
-This enables the veteran to take another step toward being defined by their activities and not their injuries or disabilities.
+Building Homes for Heroes® encourages the wounded veterans we have assisted, or are currently assisting, to travel to our events and take part in other organizational endeavors to support other men and women who have been severely injured.
+We believe this enables our recipients to build camaraderie with other wounded veterans who may later become recipients, but also to take another step toward being defined by their accomplishments and activities, and not their injuries or disabilities.